norihiro/slidetextbridge/doc/getting-started.rst

 Download a pre-built package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is decommended for Windows users.
+This is recommended for Windows users.

 If you are on Windows,
 the easiest way to get started is to download the latest ZIP file.